 My work is driven by anger and frustration, a dissatisfaction resulting from social and political inequality within Western culture and a desire to facilitate change.
 A culture immersed in consumerism, perfection, power and status.
 Why has society fractured, why are all forms of inequality still so prevalent?
 Why do we behave as we do?

 What is the impact of contemporary culture on society, on individuals?
 What is this in-between world that we live in, the fissure where the real and not real collide?
 Previous work has explored self-identity in-between two worlds, the real and the virtual; and mediated sexuality disseminated across the digital world and how it infiltrates the real world.
 These works have led to my current and ongoing exploration and dialogue of the hierarchy of housing and perceptions of social housing residents.

 During my residency with Coventry Artspace I am proposing a body of work that has been informed by my practice and research over the last two years, to further explore mediated hierarchies within a consumerist society.
 I want to explore how the marketing of lifestyles, through various forms of media reinforces the division between different demographics within society.
-Through my work with the tenants’ action group and proposed collaboration with the Spon End community and organisations in Coventry I hope to encourage dialogue, facilitate opportunities and produce a body of work that comes from the heart of contemporary society.
+Through my work with the tenants’ action group and proposed research in the Spon End community and organisations in Coventry I hope to encourage dialogue, facilitate opportunities and produce a body of work that comes from the heart of contemporary society.
 I feel a particular connection to Stratford upon Avon where I grew up and Spon End in Coventry where my Grandfather was born, the courts where he lived now the ringroad around the city.”

 Adam; “My work is inspired and informed by my surroundings.
 Having spent my formative years living in the residential area of Northfield, Birmingham, I have witnessed first hand the changing face of industry and social class categories within the U.K.